 Need More Help with Dissertation Writing?
 Hire a Professional Thesis Editor or Consultant

 Sometimes free advice just isn’t enough.
 Hiring a Thesis Editor or consultant can help make the dissertation writing process more efficient and save you a lot of time and frustration—especially in the editing and formatting stages.

 Our Thesis Editors and consultants specialize in all aspects of the dissertation planning, writing, and formatting process, and we are more than happy to help you through every step of the way.
 We can connect you with your very own personal dissertation guide who will keep you accountable, give you expert advice throughout the process, and do all the heavy lifting with editing and formatting.
 Why spend hours of your life mastering APA style or adjusting your references’ punctuation per MLA when you can hire a dissertation expert to take care of it for you?

 Feel free to call or e-mail us at any time for a free, no-obligation consultation and price quote.
 We are happy to listen to you, determine your needs, and develop a plan to help you complete your dissertation.

 Talk to a Dissertation Expert Now!

 Hedge, Stephanie.
 “Surviving the Dissertation: Tips from Someone Who Mostly Has.”
 Inside Higher Ed.
 Accessed March 24, 2014. http://www.insidehighered.com/blogs/gradhacker/surviving-dissertation-tips-someone-who-mostly-has

 Single, Peg Boyle.
 Demystifying Dissertation Writing: A Streamline Process from Choice of Topic to Final Text.
-Sterling, Virginia: Stylus Publishing LLC, 2010. < Chicago Manual of Style Formatting: The Basics What Is Plagiarism and How Do I Avoid Plagiarizing? >
+Sterling, Virginia: Stylus Publishing LLC, 2010. < Self-Care During COVID-19 EndNote: An Introduction >